Ka'ak: History

+Mentions of ka'ak can be found in the 10th Century work by Ibn Sayyar al-Warraq.

-Ka'ak is first attested to in the Kitab al Wusla il al Habib, which originates from Syria in the 13th century.
+Ka'ak is attested to in the Kitab al Wusla il al Habib Ibn al-Adim, which originates from Syria in the 13th century.
 The Kitab al Wusla il al Habib gives three recipes for Ka'ak.
+Date-filled, ring-shaped ka'ak cookies were also mentioned.